apache/thrift/doc/committers.md

 1. Inspect the applied patch to ensure that all [Legal aspects on Submission of Contributions (Patches)](http://www.apache.org/licenses/LICENSE-2.0.html#contributions) are met

-1. Run the necessary unit tests and cross language test cases to verify the patch
+1. Run the necessary unit tests and cross-language test cases to verify the patch

 1. Commit the patch